Changes Coming to the SAT® and PSAT/NMSQT®

 The College Board Shares More Details about the 2016 SAT

-On April 16, 2014, the College Board released more information about their planned changes to the 2016 SAT.
-The announcement showcases the large scope and impact these changes will have on students.
+In spring 2014, the College Board released detailed information about planned changes to the PSAT/NMSQT and the SAT.
+The scope of the revision is significant, and the new exams will challenge the stamina, focus, and critical thinking ability of students beginning with the class of 2017.
 While the old “SAT words” will disappear, new concepts like “Cross-Test Scores”, “Subscores”, and “Primary Sources” will enter the lexicon of students on their path to college.

-Below is a comprehensive summary outlining the full set of changes to structure and content.
+Below is a comprehensive chart outlining the full set of changes to the structure and content of the SAT.